csc7/PP2_CI/README.md

 ___
 # 11 .
 Credits

 Code Institute: I have used the learning material in the course as a guide and reference.
+"Love Maths - Essentials Project" was the main reference for the Quiz page and "Sending Emails Using EmailJS" for sending e-mails from the contact form in the Contact page.

 Love Running - E